PUNCTURE THE NECK

 Kits should be constructed with attention to the available evidence for effectiveness and safety of different techniques.
 In particular a clear understanding of the equipment and technique requirements for safe performance of oxygen insufflation when using a cannula CICO Rescue technique should be understood (more information on this is available here)

-The Vortex Approach specifies three elements that are required for effective transition and addresses them in the following ways:
+The Vortex Approach specifies four elements that are required for effective transition: